 One of the most amazing perks of the minor pentatonic scale is that it can sound good over minor, major and dominant chords!

 If you’re a fan of the blues, you’ve already heard this scale countless times, alongside the blues scale.

 Want to learn more about scales?

 Check out our complete guide to scales to find more jumping off points.

 Minor Pentatonic Scale Patterns on the Fretboard

-To achieve this efficiently, it is great to learn the neck by dividing it in sections that make memorizing the fretboard a more manageable task.
+To achieve this efficiently, it is great to learn the neck by dividing it into sections that make memorizing the fretboard a more manageable task.

 The guitar is organized in a way that allows you to create “enclosures” that have a certain note pattern that you can memorize, and then simply move around when you want to change keys.

 Using a method such as this one and sticking to it for some time will allow you to look at the guitar and instantly know where the most important notes are.